-In compliance with state law, applicants who graduate in the top 10% of their high school class and who successfully complete coursework under a Foundation plan, or the Recommended or Advanced High School Program will receive automatic admission to UHCL.
+In compliance with state law, applicants who graduate in the top 10% of their high school class and who successfully complete coursework under a Foundation plan, or the Recommended or Advanced High School Programs will receive automatic admission to UHCL.
 In order to be eligible for consideration under this option, applicants must have graduated from high school no more than two years prior to the academic year for which they are applying for admission.

 Applicants in the top 10% of their class are required to submit either SAT or ACT scores.
-Those who do not score at least 950 on the SAT (combined critical reading/verbal + math) or 20 on the ACT are required to participate in recommended success programs.
+Students will be required to participate in University success programs if they do not earn the following: